-Automated security gates are a solid security measure.
+Automated security gates and barriers are a solid security measure.
 However, there is some legislation in place that should be followed to ensure you do not risk others.

 All automatic gate systems by law must be installed in compliance with the Machinery Directive MD2006/42/EC and supporting standards.